MicrosoftDocs/entra-docs/docs/id-governance/scenarios/govern-guest-lifecycle-new-project.md

 Review the [Govern the employee and guest lifecycle with Microsoft Entra ID Governance](govern-the-employee-lifecycle.md) with emphasis on external identities.
 The processes covered here are also needed for guest users, suppliers and other external users, to enable them to collaborate or have access to resources.
 This document covers actions you can take to discover your governance processes.

-Because a governance scenario for business parnters and external users uses entitlement management, you should also review [Common scenarios in entitlement management](../entitlement-management-scenarios.md).
+Because a governance scenario for business partners and external users uses entitlement management, you should also review [Common scenarios in entitlement management](../entitlement-management-scenarios.md).
 This will provide you with the common scenarios for entitlement management based on a user's role.
 You should consider these while planning your solution.

 You can also use the following table as a guide for additional areas to consider while evaluating your current state.